-robblerobble asked: I agree with everything you said, but I any think hateful statements towards any group of people regardless of the privilege they may or may not have is problematic.
+robblerobble said: I agree with everything you said, but I any think hateful statements towards any group of people regardless of the privilege they may or may not have is problematic.
 I just think any form of hatred should be avoided in general because there's already hatred everywhere around us.

 Though I don't know your experiences with men, or how men in general treat you.
 I could be wrong and overly naive about all of this, and I'm willing to admit that.